-The Board has continued the proclamation of a local emergency relating to the on-going Tijuana River Valley transboundary pollution crisis six times since the proclamation was adopted on April 3, 2024, by Resolution No. 2024-0085.
-The most recent continuance was on January 14, 2025, by Resolution No. 2025-016, which continued the proclamation to March 15, 2025.
+The most recent continuance was on March 11, 2025, by Resolution No. 2025-054, which continued the proclamation to May 10, 2025.
 This proclamation will expire unless continued by this action.

-District staff recommend that the Board continue the declaration at the March 11, 2025 BPC meeting in conformance with BPC Policy No. 777.
-This action will continue the local emergency for an additional 60 days to May 10, 2025.
+District staff recommend that the Board continue the declaration at the May 6, 2025 BPC meeting in conformance with BPC Policy No. 777.
+This action will continue the local emergency for an additional 60 days to July 5, 2025.